 An externally vented microwave uses a fan to draw air through the microwave's vents and into an exhaust duct leading to the exterior of the building, which means that most of the moisture, heat, odor and particulate matter generated by cooking goes directly outside.
 A ductless recirculating vent pulls air through a filter and exhausts the air back into the kitchen.

 Some units are equipped with a charcoal filter that traps some particulate matter and odors, but most of the heat and moisture, along with some types of particles, stay in the house.
 Other units use aluminum filters that trap grease but not much else.
 On the other hand, recirculating vents don't exhaust conditioned air to the outside, so they can help make a kitchen more energy-efficient.

-Installation of a microwave with a recirculating vent is generally much easier and cheaper than installation of an externally vented unit, which requires the installation of ductwork and an exterior vent cap, as well as the piercing of a wall, ceiling or roof.
-An external vent requires access to the outside, so it's most conveniently located on an exterior wall, but a recirculating unit can be easily installed on an interior wall, and it can be moved relatively easily, too.
+Installing a microwave with a recirculating vent is generally much easier and cheaper than installing an externally vented unit, which requires the installation of ductwork and an exterior vent cap, as well as the piercing of a wall, ceiling or roof.
+An external vent requires access to the outside, so it's most conveniently located on an exterior wall, but — as Apollo Heating & Air Conditioning notes — a recirculating unit can be easily installed on an interior wall, and it can be moved relatively easily too.

-The charcoal filter in a recirculating vent will lose effectiveness over time and with use, and you will need to replace it periodically.
-In general, a filter will last for about six to 12 months, but frequent cooking may reduce its lifespan.
-Aluminum filters require regular cleaning with a degreasing detergent or in your dishwasher.
+The charcoal filter in a recirculating vent will lose its effectiveness over time and with use, and you will need to replace it periodically.
+In general, a filter will last for six to 12 months, but frequent cooking may reduce its life span.

 Evan Gillespie grew up working in his family's hardware and home-improvement business and is an experienced gardener.
 He has been writing on home, garden and design topics since 1996.
 His work has appeared in the South Bend Tribune, the Fort Wayne Journal-Gazette, Arts Everywhere magazine and many other publications.